-RICHMOND, Virginia — After years of failed attempts, the General Assembly has passed legislation to allow home-schooled students to participate in public-school sports.
+RICHMOND, Virginia — Both chambers of the Virginia General Assembly have approved legislation to allow home-schooled students to participate in public-school sports.

 A longtime goal of home-schoolers, the measure is commonly known as the "Tebow bill," named for Tim Tebow, the former NFL quarterback who was home-schooled and allowed to play football for his local high school.
-The measure has been repeatedly passed by the House of Delegates only to be killed in the state Senate.
+The measure passed the state Senate Monday.
+A House version passed last week.

 A similar measure passed last year, but was vetoed by Democratic Gov. Terry McAuliffe.
 The governor said the legislation creates a "double standard" for student athletes.